RaydenSec/My-Cat-Reverse-Shell/README.md

 # My-Cat-Reverse-Shell

-A python reverse shell I coded at the end of year 12 in 2021 using mainly sockets.
+A python reverse shell (I think) I coded at the end of year 12 in 2021 using mainly sockets.
 My test project that I have uploaded onto GitHub.
+Btw, this project is not completely finished, and has a few bugs as I haven't been bothered fixing it yet...

 How to Use:
 1. Make sure to change the target IP to your target's IP address (target needs to be on the same network as you)